danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 to support her, stand by her side,
 to become the man of the house,
 to be loyal, to raise my siblings,
-and to help financially — as best as I can.
+and to help financially, as best as I can.
 I told her I'd become a hooker if needed,
 that I’d scam Dad or any other bad man
 just to relieve her.